 Based on the above insights, we propose COnflict RAzor (CORA) to efficiently resolve the policy conflicts in SDN, which collects policies from all network functions, and migrates the conflict-makers from the current switch to other feasible switches to relieve the conflicts while keeping the equivalent semantics.
-It is worth of noting that CORA focuses on efficiently eliminating the conflicts in the global network, thus can well cooperate with any existing solution that reduces/minimizes the #policies at a single switch.
+In a nutshell, two designs make CORA efficient.
+First, to the end of conflict elimination, CORA leverages the cross-switch information from the data plane, which would dramatically decrease the possible conflicts.
+Second, to the end of finding an (near-)optimal solution, CORA applies a simple yet effective heuristic to conquer such an NP-hard problem.
+It is worth noting that CORA focuses on efficiently eliminating the conflicts in the global network, thus can well cooperate with any existing solution that reduces/minimizes the #policies at a single switch.
+To be specific, the rule transferring enables much more possibilities if cooperating with the local conflict resolver, because we can find a "combination" to improve the optimization performance, e.g., transferring specific rules to a certain switch, such that the local conflict resolver can maximize its effect.

-In summary, we make the following contributions.